-Add registers to provide the target IP address and port number the processor.
+Add two yellow-block software registers to provide the destination IP address and port number for transmission with the data.
+Name one dest_ip and the other dest_port.
+The registers should be configured to receive their values from the processor.
 Connect them to the appropriate inputs of the gbe0 10GbE block as shown.
 A Slice block is required to use the lower 16 bits of data from the dest_port register.
 Constant blocks from Simulink->Sources with 0 values are attached to the simulation inputs of the software registers.
 The destination port and IP address are not important in this system as it is a loopback example.
 Add a From block from Simulink->Signal Routing and set the tag to use core_rst, this enables one to reset the block.